Advice and answers from the UserGuiding Team

 Suppose you want to display your content in different languages.
 In that case, you can turn on the Localization feature for your materials and upload the translated versions of your content by following the below steps.

-Setting Up the Localization
+Setting Up Localization

 First, you must configure the languages you want to use for your content.